graetz23/hashcc/README.md

 ### Notes

 I adapted this hashmap library in 2007 from Java's HashMap< Key, Object >( ) class, comeing around as System's library.
-However, I brainstormed the internal by myself and the implementation insisde this library is more like **[a Trie, a hash tree)(https://en.wikipedia.org/wiki/Trie)**, respectively.
+However, I brainstormed the internal by myself and the implementation insisde this library is more like [**a Trie, a hash tree**](https://en.wikipedia.org/wiki/Trie), respectively.

 ### Getting Started